 Now for the bridle!

 Just like the loop snaffle bit I use!

 Bridal or bridle?
 The first bridal refers to a woman and her wedding.
 The second one is the one we want.
 The bridle is how you convey to the horse what you want him to do with his head.
 There's several ways we let the horse know what we want him to do through our body, our seat, hands, feet, everything!
 The bridle is the part for which way you want his head to turn.
 This is the piece that usually includes a bit that goes inside the horses mouth and a headstall, which loops over one or both of the ears.

-First things first.
-You'll have to take off the halter and loop it around the horses neck, as seen in the picture.
+- First things first.
+You'll have to take off the halter and loop it around the horses neck.
 This leaves you the head to be dealt with, but the horse is still in your control.

-For a loop-snaffle bit with a chin strap, you'll have to do a bit of positioning with your body.
+- For a loop-snaffle bit with a chin strap, as I'm using here, you'll have to do a bit of positioning with your body.
 Hold up the bit above the chin strap so that it can be easily slipped into the horses mouth with one hand.
 With the other hand, hold the head stall up and over the horses head, but out of his (or her) eyes.

 To make him look pretty, be sure to pull the forelock into the loop as well so it decorates his forehead.
 Now, check the bit.
 How tight is it?
 This part is more of a personal preference.
 How tight do you like your bit?
 If you're not sure, then a good place to start is when it is in the exact corner of his lips.
 If it's lower down and he is mouthing still, you'll want to tighten it, that means it's more on his teeth than on his gums.
 Usually, having a slight wrinkle, or two, at the corner of his mouth is a sign of a well-tightened bit.